 On the other hand, once you know which product you want to sell, how big your order will be, and how much storage space it’ll take, determining the launching budget is simple math.

-To get you private labeling business up and running, you’ll need to get comfortable with using specialized apps.
+To get your private labeling business up and running, you’ll need to get comfortable with using specialised apps.

 One of the standard apps used in this niche is the Amazon Seller App.
 It’s a free app that you get access to as soon as you register an Amazon Seller account.
 This app is an excellent option for those of you who want to test their skills in retail arbitrage.

 And we will come back to it in the section of this guide dedicated to Retail Arbitrage with FBA.
 But for the private label with FBA, you’ll need to consider using a more powerful app.

 DataHawk is such an app.
 It’s an Amazon analytics tool we designed to help you with all things Amazon.
 Thanks to easy to use features, you’ll be able to run a market analysis, discover attractive niches, run a competition analysis, get insight into product metrics, and optimize your keywords.

 Don’t let the comprehensive list of things you can do with our software discourage you though – it’s really easy to master.
 Let’s see how you can use it when you are trying to get product ideas for Private Label.

 Once you complete the straightforward registration process, you’ll be able to see the dashboard of the DataHawk app.

 Create a new project and name it conveniently for your purposes.
 This is useful since all the products that you decide to track and look into can be added to your project.
 And, of course, once you arrive at the final step and have your product listed on Amazon, you’ll be able to find it and track it here.

 There are two easy ways to start getting ideas about the type of products you should go for.